lgchang27/TSA-Seq-2020v2/SPAD/README.md

 # SPAD
-This set of codes is used to call Speckle Associated Domains (SPADs), compare SPADs from different cell lines, and correlate with gene expression.
+This set of codes is used to call Speckle Associated Domains (SPADs) and compare SPADs in different cell lines.

 ## Percentile normalization
 SPADs are defined as genomic regions with top 5 percentile SON TSA-Seq scores.
 So we first convert TSA-Seq scores into percentiles.